 Being overweight stresses your kidneys, making their job of detoxifying the body harder.
 And it increases your risk of diabetes and high blood pressure, which are the two most common causes of chronic kidney disease (CKD).
 When the kidneys can't filter the blood properly, wastes build up in the body.
 That can lead to kidney failure and the need for dialysis.

-The Remedy Rx: CKD is progressive—it can be slowed but is generally not reversible.
+The Rx: CKD is progressive—it can be slowed but is generally not reversible.
 To keep your kidneys healthy, keep your weight in a healthy range.

 They Slow Down Your Metabolism

 Belly fat, a.k.a visceral fat, is the deep-placed fat that wraps around your organs.
 It releases substances that slow down your metabolism.
 So the more weight you gain, the harder it can be to lose, and the more pounds you can pack on.